datahub-project/datahub/datahub-web-react/README.md

 ### Functional testing

+In order to start a server and run frontend unit tests using react-testing-framework, run:

+`yarn test :e2e`

-The smoke tests for the application are in the `smoke-test` folder of the repository root.
+There are also more automated tests using Cypress in the `smoke-test` folder of the repository root.

 #### Troubleshooting
 `Error: error:0308010C:digital envelope routines::unsupported`: This error message shows up when using Node 17, due to an OpenSSL update related to md5.